cash offers

 First, why are cash offers preferable?

 The big reason sellers love cash deals is that it means the buyer is qualified for the property and is not at the mercy of a bank approving a loan.
 No bank involvement means two key contingencies (financing and appraisal) are not part of the offer.
+What does this mean for the seller?
+A more sure deal!

 The appraisal contingency is especially important because it is what allows a buyer to back out of a contract if the sales price goes higher than other comparable properties in the market (which can be the case in multiple-offer scenarios).
 The bank requires an appraisal to move forward to settlement.
 If a buyer with a loan waives this contingency, the buyer is on the hook for bridging the gap between the sales price and appraisal price in cash.
 If there is no bank involved, no appraisal is required.